 Denair Charter Academy homeschool students (K-8) have the opportunity to attend school in a traditional class setting on a weekly basis with their homeschool advisor.
 The four remaining days of their instruction is completed at home under the guidance and support of their parent/guardian.
 Independent study students (9-12) are provided instruction in a one-on-one setting for one hour each week.
 The remainder of instruction is completed at home under the guidance and support of the parent/guardian.
 All teachers may be assigned up to 25 students.
 DCA is composed of eight classrooms, a learning center, computer lab and library.
 Three classrooms are designated for 9-12 grade instruction.
 Each independent study classroom contains workstations where students meet with their teacher one-on-one.
-Two classrooms serve K-8 grade homeschool students, and are set up as traditional classrooms.
-The remaining three classrooms are used for all on-site and elective courses.
+Two classrooms are used for all on-site and elective courses.
 Given the model of the program, all on-site and elective courses provide students with small group and individual learning opportunities.
 DCA teachers provide instruction in all subjects, including core and elective courses.
 Online courses, credit recovery courses and supports are also available for K-12 students.